-New inquiry could change the face - and style - of prisons
+New inquiry could change prisons nationwide

 Civil Liberties Australia is making a submission to a major new inquiry in Queensland that could have ramifications across all Australian prisons and detention centres.

 Members are invited to contribute their comments and ideas: see below.